Ubehebe/hairball/README.md

 $ bazel build hairball
 ```

-This will automatically download and configure all the toolchains and dependencies (java, kotlin,
+This will automatically download and configure the toolchains and dependencies (java, kotlin,
-python) needed to run hairball, without touching any local versions of these toolchains.
-Then you
+python) needed to run hairball, without disturbing versions that may already be installed on your
-can run the binary:
+system.

+## Invocation

+hairball doesn't inspect jars directly.
+Instead, it expects to read the output of
+[jdeps](https://docs.oracle.com/en/java/javase/11/tools/jdeps.html) -v on standard input. jdeps has
+many options to restrict the scope of analysis, so you can invoke jdeps how you like and pipe it to
+hairball.
+For example:

 ```
+$ jdeps -v --regex 'some\.package\.path.*' path/to/app.jar | \
-$ < path/to/jdeps.txt bazel run hairball -- ProposeClusters --n-clusters 100 > app.dot
+    bazel run hairball -- ProposeClusters --n-clusters 100 \
+    > app.dot
 ```

+For meaningful results, the input jar should represent a single compilation unit (gradle module,
+bazel target, etc.). jars that include their transitive dependencies (shadow jars, shaded jars,
+deploy jars) already represent a graph of compilation units; analyzing them as though they represent
+a single compilation unit is pointless.

 ## Implementation